Woo-hoo, I completed another manga series. One down and a lot more to go. Here are my thoughts on the entire series.

 The story now switched POV sides.
 Now, the narrator is Mari and her part is exciting to read.
 However, her voice sounds the same as Finn.
 The plot feels random with one thing happening after another without some breathers between important events makes the story's plot confusing.
 The story flow is rough and could use a few edits to make the story understandable and smooth.

-I'm on fence now.
+I'm on the fence now.
 The book currently is not hooking me in, but I wonder if I should continue in hopes the story does get better.
 Or DNF this book now?
 The premise is intriguing, but the execution is meh for me.
-Also, I found Finn to be a boring character at the moment.
-I'm hoping the other narrators will be interesting.
+Also, I found Finn to be an annoying character at the moment.
+I'm hoping the other narrators will be engaging.
 I'm going to have a hard time reading if the characters are no different from Finn.

 I had a code for a free two-month membership to Scribd from Groupon, and I used it when I found out that this audiobook is available on the website.